We are committed to promoting and maintaining a culture that does not permit or tolerate child abuse, neglect, or exploitation.

 - are embedding child safety and wellbeing into our leadership, governance, and culture

 - have created child safe practises for our staff to be aware of and to adhere to.

 We have included the Commonwealth Child Safe Framework as part of our divisional business and risk planning process.
 This helps us to identify the level of direct or indirect contact with children across our divisions.

 We completed a Commonwealth Child Safe Framework risk assessment for those divisions with direct or indirect contact with children.

-Our current overall risk rating is medium.
-We expect the risk rating level is likely to decrease to low as the initiatives are embedded into our culture and practices.
+Our current overall aggregate risk rating is medium, with no high risks identified.
+We expect the overall risk rating is likely to decrease as the initiatives are further embedded into our culture and practices.

 We comply with the key requirements of the Commonwealth Child Safe Framework and the National Principles for Child Safe Organisations.
 Our key initiatives include:

 - communicating and promoting our Child Safety Policy to staff

 - our senior executive supporting the Child Safety Policy across our department